 Boil the Sugar Syrup to Soft-Crack Stage

-Allow the sugar syrup to continue to cook, without stirring, until it reaches soft-crack stage (270 degrees).
-Taffy can be cooked slightly less, to hard-ball stage (260 degrees), if desired.
+Continue to cook the sugar without stirring until it reaches soft-crack stage (270 F).
+Taffy can be cooked slightly less to hard-ball stage (260 F), if desired.
 Candy cooked to soft-crack will be brittle and hard, while candy cooked to hard-ball will be slightly softer and stickier.

-Once the candy has reached the desired temperature, remove from the heat and immediately stir in the desired flavored extracts and food colors.
-For this recipe, ½ tsp flavored extract... and 3-4 drops of food coloring should be sufficient.
+Once the candy has reached the desired temperature, remove from the heat and immediately stir in any desired flavored extracts and food colors.
+For this recipe, a 1/2 teaspoon of flavored extract and 3 to 4 drops of food coloring should be enough.
 Feel free to experiment with various flavor and color combinations.
-If you are making multiple colors from the same batch, remember to divide up the syrup before adding the colors.
-Place any syrup you will not be pulling immediately on a baking sheet in a 200 degree oven to remain warm and pliable.Continue to 3 of 10 below.
+If you're making multiple hues from the same batch, remember to divide up the syrup before adding the colors.
+Place any syrup you will not be pulling immediately on a baking sheet in a 200 F oven so it remains warm and pliable.Continue to 3 of 10 below.

 03 of 10